addonspress/fieldpress/README.md

    These are the main fields of this framework.
 And these fields contains their several types like Check-box with multiple check-box options and so on.

+- Accordion
+- Box
 - Checkbox
 - Colors
 - Date
 - Email
 - File Upload
 - Gallery
+- Icon
 - Image
-- Icon
 - Map
+- Message
 - Number
+- Order
 - Radio
 - Repeater
 - Nested Repeater
 - Nested Menu Repeater
+- Select
 - Select Image
-- Select
 - Sorter
 - Switcher
 - Tabs